RaymondBello/RaymondBello/README.md

 - 🔭 I’m currently working on an Autonomonous vehicular control system
 - 🌱 I’m currently learning Tensorflow, Keras and CSS
 - 👯 I’m looking to collaborate on Machine Learning and Computer Vision
-- 🤔 I’m looking for help with Keras and Open
+- 🤔 I’m looking for help with Keras and OpenCV
 - 💬 Ask me about Control System Tuning and Algorithm Design
 - 📫 How to reach me:  [LinkedIn - @RaymondBello](https://www.linkedin.com/in/raymond-b-488916189/)
 - ⚡ Fun fact: I spend most of my time learning about motorsport (F1 & F2)